skip to content

 106602

-Biosynthesis of Antifungal Solanimycin May Involve an Iterative Nonribosomal Peptide Synthetase Module
+Biosynthesis of Antifungal Solanimycin May Involve an Iterative Nonribosomal Peptide Synthetase Module.

 AC Murphy, M Corney, RE Monson, MA Matilla, GPC Salmond, FJ Leeper

-– ACS Chem Biol
+– ACS chemical biology

 (2023)